 But even if you fully understand the importance of market research, how can you be sure you are leveraging it effectively?
-I asked several well-known international market intelligence firms to share their #1 piece of advice for using market research in 2018.
+I asked several well-known international market intelligence firms to share their #1 piece of advice for using market research.

 Read their diverse viewpoints below to learn a variety of market research strategies and approaches, and better understand the unique value of high-quality industry research in today's shifting global economy.

 Rely on independent research to guard against market shocks.

 Since the twin shocks of 2016 — the election of Donald Trump as US president and the UK's decision to leave the EU — our clients are more concerned than ever about market shocks.
 Evidence that we are shifting to a nonpolar world means that global actors are likely to behave less predictably.
 In response, organisations are increasingly looking for independent and informed research to help them make their investment decisions and choose when to enter new markets.
 More challenging still, they also want this information to be delivered in as concise a format as possible, with conclusions first and details later.
 This makes choosing the right method of communicating with clients more important than ever.

 — Mike Jakeman, Global Economist, The Economist Intelligence Unit